nwelchr/bop/README.md

 <a name="introduction"></a>

 [Bop](https://bop-aa.herokuapp.com) is a simple single-page Spotify clone.
-It allows users to search, discover, stream, and share music.
+It allows users to interact with playlists, stream music, explore new music, and follow other users and artists.

-This application works on mobile and web devices.

 <a name="project-design"></a>
 ## Project Design̨